xtianares/Friend-Finder/README.md

 ## Local Installation

-To install the application locally run the commands below in your terminal/bash:
+To install the application locally, run the commands below in your terminal/bash:

 ```
 git clone https://github.com/xtianares/Friend-Finder